SWxTREC/msis/README.md

 This project is a bare-bones Angular website.
 Fork it to start your LASP website project.

-BaseApp includes some sample pages and graphics, as well as header, footer, and search modules to be used as a standard across LASP sites.
+BaseApp includes some sample pages and graphics, and includes the standard LASP header, footer, and search modules.

 ## After you fork